evancz/guide.elm-lang.org/book/types/custom_types.md

 The data is attached directly to the variant, so there is no need for the record anymore.

-Another benifit of this approach is that each variant can have different associated data.
+Another benefit of this approach is that each variant can have different associated data.
 Say that `Regular` users gave their age when they signed up.
 There is no nice way to capture that with records, but when you define your own `type` it is no problem.
 We add some associated data to the `Regular` variant:

 ```elm
 type User